 For the premium you’re paying for the tripod, I’m glad that they spent the time to design a suitable bag and case for the tripod.

 The case’s material has a premium fabric feel to it but different from other Peak Design products especially with its dimples.
 The material is thick and plush, yet firm at the same time.
-The detailing is something you’ll be familiar with.
+The detailing is something you’ll be familiar with and ultimately feels quite durable.

 It’s weatherproof but definitely not waterproof.